arrowhead-f/x509-profile/proposal.md

 These fields _must not_ be used.
 When a certain certificate, or its subject, needs to be identified, the cryptographic hash of the certificate, or its _fingerprint_, _should_ be used.
-If desired to identify the subject by its public key, which _may_ be used in multiple certificates, the cryptographic hash of the value bytes of the `subjectPublicKey` field of `subjectPublicKeyInfo` _should_ be used.
+If desired to identify the subject by its public key, which _may_ be used in multiple certificates, the cryptographic hash of the `subjectPublicKey` field (excluding the tag, length, and number of unused bits) of `subjectPublicKeyInfo` _should_ be used.
 See Section 3 for more information about what hashing algorithms should be used for this and other purposes.

 #### 2.1.9 `extensions`